wanpinglee/CADRE_CHARGE_ADSP17K/README.md

-**Note:** This repository collects scripts for CADRE and CHARGE joint project that aims to conduct association analyses of Alzheimer’s Disease (AD) by using ADSP 17K whole genome sequence (WGS) data which is NIAGADS R3 release.
+**Note:** This repository collects scripts for CADRE and CHARGE joint project that aims to conduct association analyses of Alzheimerâ€™s Disease (AD) by using ADSP 17K whole genome sequence (WGS) data which is NIAGADS R3 release.

 ---